Ferada/cl-inotify/README.md

 Implementations currently running on: SBCL.

 Uses CFFI, binary-types (from [my Github][1] or see [CLiki][2]) and trivial-utf-8.
-Doesn't use iolib, because we don't need most of the functionality, although it might gain us some implementation independence (patches which can be conditionally compiled are welcome).
+Doesn't use iolib, because I don't need most of the functionality, although it might gain us some implementation independence (patches which can be conditionally compiled are most welcome; in any case patches are welcome).

 A similar package is at [stassats Github][3].

+This document helps only with the aspects of this binding, so reading the man-page and other information on the inotify-facility may be needed.
+Reading the next sections and the docstrings of exported symbols should get you going, otherwise the source itself may also be of some value.

+# REPLSHOT

+Macros make keeping track easier, so the following example is
+straightforward:

+    > (with-inotify (inotify T ("." :all-events))
+    >   (loop (format T "~{~A~%~}" (next-events inotify))))
+    > =>
+    > #S(CL-INOTIFY::INOTIFY-EVENT :WD 1 :MASK (CREATE) :COOKIE 0 :NAME .zshist.LOCK)
+    > #S(CL-INOTIFY::INOTIFY-EVENT :WD 1 :MASK (OPEN) :COOKIE 0 :NAME .zshist)
+    > #S(CL-INOTIFY::INOTIFY-EVENT :WD 1 :MASK (MODIFY) :COOKIE 0 :NAME .zshist)
+    > #S(CL-INOTIFY::INOTIFY-EVENT :WD 1 :MASK (CLOSE-WRITE) :COOKIE 0 :NAME .zshist)
+    > #S(CL-INOTIFY::INOTIFY-EVENT :WD 1 :MASK (DELETE) :COOKIE 0 :NAME .zshist.LOCK)
+    > ...

+(Tilde-expansion has to happen at another level, else I would've used that.)

+The first parameter is (per convention) the symbol to which the queue is bound, the second is the parameter to `MAKE-INOTIFY`.
+The `&REST` list consists of parameter lists for the `WATCH`-function, which is called for every list before the `&BODY` is executed.
+We don't actually need to `UNWATCH` every watched path as closing the queue will also take care of that.

+# LOWER-LEVEL USAGE EXAMPLE

+You don't have to use macros: all functionality is available in function form, although some care should be taken as currently no cleanup handler is registered for opened queues, or rather their file handles.

+    > (use-package '#:cl-inotify)
+    > (defvar *tmp*)
+    > (setf *tmp* (make-notify))
+    > (watch *tmp* "/var/tmp/" :all-events)
+    > (next-events *tmp*)
+    > (close-inotify *tmp*)

 # HOWTO

+So this section deals in depth with the various bits which make the examples above tick.

 After loading the library use `MAKE-INOTIFY` to create a new event queue.
-The `NONBLOCKING` argument currently determines if we use the standard `CL:LISTEN` function or `SB-UNIX:UNIX-READ` to check for available events.
+The `NONBLOCKING` argument sets the `SB-POSIX:O-NONBLOCK` bit on the stream so we don't block while reading.
+Nevertheless, `EVENT-AVAILABLE-P` works either way (by using `CL:LISTEN`, or a custom function which works directly on the file descriptor).

 The result of `MAKE-INOTIFY` is used with `WATCH` and `UNWATCH`, the first being used to watch a file or directory, the second to stop watching it.
-The `FLAGS` parameter of `WATCH` is described in the notify(7) manpage; you can use a combination of the flags (as keywords) to create a suitable bitmask.
+The `FLAGS` parameter of `WATCH` is described in the notify(7) man-page; you can use a combination of the flags (as keywords) to create a suitable bitmask.
 The types `INOTIFY-ADD/READ-FLAG`, `INOTIFY-READ-FLAG` and `INOTIFY-ADD-FLAG` are also defined and can be examined.